italian-brainrot/jules-sqrt-solve/README.md

 *   **Eigendecomposition**: This method remains the most accurate and is very fast for the matrix sizes tested.
 *   **Lanczos**: The Lanczos method provides a good approximation for well-conditioned matrices, but its accuracy degrades significantly as the condition number increases.
-*   **Newton-Schulz**: This solver outperforms Lanczos slightly on very small matrices.
-Its performance degrades with increasing condition number, and it can be unstable for ill-conditioned matrices.
 *   **Chebyshev**: The Chebyshev solver is a competitive alternative to the other iterative methods.
 It is significantly faster than Eigendecomposition and Newton-Schulz for larger matrices.
 Its accuracy is comparable to Lanczos, and it is more stable than Newton-Schulz for ill-conditioned matrices.